ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 <p>Nine - Seven = <?php echo 9 - 7; ?></p>
 <p>One Hundred / Six = <?php echo 100 / 6; ?></p>
 ```
 As you can see, using the symbols above allow you to do simple math fairly easily.
 Using these will come up a lot more often than you might imagine.
-Let’s extend this into something that will resemble a more common use case.
+Let's extend this into something that will resemble a more common use case.

 #### Step 2: Add More Math to the Lesson2.php File